13 May 2020

 French postcard.
 Photo: Paul Boyer, Paris.
 Stamp dated 1905.

-Director of a correctional center for girls
+Director of a correctional centre for girls

+Marcelle Géniat was born Eugénie Pauline Martin in Saint Petersburg, Russian Empire, in 1881.
+Her parents were French.
 Very young, Géniat started her career at the theatre.
 At the age of eight, she already played in Emile Zola's 'L'Assommoir' in Saint Petersburg, alongside Lucien Guitry.
 Later she attended dance classes.

 Back in Paris, she entered the Conservatory of Dramatic Art in 1899 in the Leloir class.
 After obtaining the first prize in comedy at the Conservatory, she entered the Comédie-Française in 1899.
 She learned the trade by playing classics like 'Les femmes savantes' by Molière, and 'Andromaque' by Racine, as well as boulevard plays like 'La petite amie' by Eugène Brieux or 'Bagatelle' by Paul Hervieu.